This post may contain affiliate links. Please read our disclosure policy.

 Here are the ingredients you will need to make these churro cookies.
 Make sure to scroll down to the recipe card for the full detailed ingredient measurements.

-- Flour– All purpose flour is what you need for these cookies.
+- Flour– All purpose is the perfect base for soft cookies.

-- Heavy cream – The heavy cream will be used to smooth out the churro buttercream.
+- Heavy cream – Smooths out the cinnamon buttercream.

 This is how you can make them at home.
 Make sure to scroll down to the recipe card for the full detailed instructions!

-- Add in the egg, egg yolk, vanilla flavoring, and lemon juice and mix again.
+- Add the wet ingredients to the dry ingredients.
+Mix in the egg, egg yolk, vanilla flavoring, and lemon juice and mix again.

-- Finally, add in the flour, corn starch, baking powder, baking soda, cinnamon, and salt and mix just until the flour disappears.
+- Finally, add in the dry ingredient.
+Stir in the flour, corn starch, baking powder, baking soda, cinnamon, and salt and mix just until the flour disappears, don’t over-mix!

-- Scoop out cookie dough balls, then roll them in the sugar-cinnamon mixture, and bake.
+- Scoop out cookie dough balls, then roll them in the cinnamon sugar mixture, place them on a parchment paper lined baking sheet, and bake.

 - Once the cookies are baked and cooled, pipe the churro buttercream on top and sprinkle with some more cinnamon sugar and enjoy!